vitest-dev/vitest/docs/guide/cli.md

 ### `vitest related`

 Run only tests that cover a list of source files.
-Works with static lazy imports, but not the dynamic ones.
+Works with static imports (e.g., `import('./index.ts')` or `import index from './index.ts`), but not the dynamic ones (e.g., `import(filepath)`).
 All files should be relative to root folder.

 Useful to run with [`lint-staged`](https://github.com/okonet/lint-staged) or with your CI setup.